IT50/book/en/index.md

   - toc
 ---

-# True control comes after knowledge.
+# Knowledge at just a right depth

 This book introduces **established concepts in the computer ecosystem**, so you can use them to have more control over your own computers and know any implications when interacting beyond.